UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:
 Let's see how these graphics change once we merge the branches together on VS Code.
-Remember that you can open the editor from the terminal using the comand `code .` and then writting `git history`.
+Remember that you can open the editor from the terminal using the comand `code .`.
+Then go to **View > Command Palette** and start writting `Git: View History (git log)`.
+A new tab will open with the Git History.
+If you want to display all the branches you will have to select them in one of the menus.

 ---